-We also joined the collaborative of the Saint Paul Bridge Fund, which provides resources directly to individuals and businesses in our hometown.
+- The Saint Paul Bridge Fund provides resources directly to individuals and businesses in our hometown.

 Our grantees are balancing a lot right now, and we want to support them to focus where they need to by offering flexibility around their grants.
-We have reached out to all current grantees, and are working with them to adapt grant terms as needed.
+We are working with grantees to adapt grant terms as needed.

 We have transitioned to remote work until further notice.
-Meetings scheduled at our office will be rescheduled or held virtually.
-Individual staff members can still be reached by email or phone as usual (visit our staff page for contact information).
+Individual staff members can still be reached by email or phone as usual.

-We are a region of caring and resilient people and we know people will find creative and kind ways to respond to this unprecedented time.
+This is a region of caring and resilient people and we know people will find creative and kind ways to respond to this unprecedented time.
 We want to be as helpful as we can.
-We will continue to monitor and respond to new information about the COVID-19 pandemic, and will share updates as we develop and adjust our plans.
-Please contact us with any questions or suggestions for how we can be most useful to people experiencing hardship during this difficult time.
+And we want to support efforts to make the region stronger and more equitable than before the pandemic.
+Please contact us with any questions or suggestions for how we can be most supportive and useful.